awsdocs/aws-control-tower-guide/doc_source/networking.md

 As a standard part of account creation, AWS creates an AWS\-default VPC in every Region, even the Regions you are not governing with AWS Control Tower\.
 This default VPC is not the same as a VPC that AWS Control Tower creates for a provisioned account, but the AWS default VPC in a non\-governed Region may be accessible to IAM users\.

-Adminstrators can enable the Region deny guardrail, so that your end\-users do not have permission to connect to a VPC in *a Region that's supported by AWS Control Tower* but outside your governed Regions\.
-To configure the Region deny guardrail, go to the **Landing zone settings** page and select **Modify settings**\.
+Adminstrators can enable the Region deny control, so that your end\-users do not have permission to connect to a VPC in *a Region that's supported by AWS Control Tower* but outside your governed Regions\.
+To configure the Region deny control, go to the **Landing zone settings** page and select **Modify settings**\.

-The Region deny guardrail blocks API calls to most services in non\-governed Regions\.
-For more information, see [Deny access to AWS based on the requested AWS Region](data-residency-guardrails.md#primary-region-deny-policy)\.
+The Region deny control blocks API calls to most services in non\-governed Regions\.
+For more information, see [Deny access to AWS based on the requested AWS Region](data-residency-controls.md#primary-region-deny-policy)\.

 **Note**
-The Region deny guardrail may not prevent IAM users from connecting to an AWS default VPC in a Region where AWS Control Tower is not supported\.
+The Region deny control may not prevent IAM users from connecting to an AWS default VPC in a Region where AWS Control Tower is not supported\.

 Optionally, you can remove the AWS default VPCs in non\-governed Regions\.
 To list the default VPC in a Region you can use a CLI command similar to this example: